brechtbilliet/brechtbilliet.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

         const interval$ = interval(1000);
         interval$
             // let the interval$ stream live
-            // until the destroy$ subject gets a value .pipe(takeUntil(this.destroy$))
+            // until the destroy$ Subject gets a value .pipe(takeUntil(this.destroy$))
             .subscribe(r => console.log(r));
     }

     ngOnDestroy() {
         // when the component get's destroyed, pass something to the
-        // destroy$ subject
+        // destroy$ Subject
         this.destroy$.next(true);
     }
 }